It happens here, too.

 Click here for The Network/La Red Hotline (English/Español): Hotline 1-617-742-4911

-- For confidential support, information, and referrals to lesbian, bisexual, and transgender supportive resources
+- For confidential support, information, and referrals to lesbian, bisexual, transgender, queer (or questioning), intersex, and allied (or asexual) supportive resources